Margo Price Sings About The Heartache And Beauty Of Small-Town America

 GROSS: What do you like so much about Kendrick Lamar, considering his music is so different than yours?

 PRICE: You know, I think that "DNA" is one of my favorite songs off of his last album.
-And I've written about the same things, where people have such contradictory elements inside of them and, like, weakness.
+And I've written about the same things where people have such contradictory elements inside of them and - like weakness.
 You know, I talk about that in "Since You Put Me Down," where it's the devil and the angel on each shoulder.
-You know, you kind of are arguing with yourself.
+You know, you kind are arguing with yourself.

 But I fell in love with "To Pimp A Butterfly" and just his overall outlook on things.
-And he's - you know, he's not afraid to speak out and speak the truth and - even when it's hard, and people criticize him.
-I really admire him.
+And he's - you know, he's not afraid to speak out and speak the truth and even when it's hard and people criticize him.
+I've just really - I really admire him.

 PRICE: It did.
 Yeah, that was one of the lowest points.
 I - you know, I feel like I'd been running wild for quite some time, and it was really only a matter of time before it was all going to catch up with me.
 And came home one night after staying at a friend's - and I had tried to call a cab, and the cab didn't come.
 It was kind of before Uber and Lyft were really in cities.